jaysoo/jaysoo.ca/_posts/2017-1-24-dont-fear-the-type-system.markdown

 runtime constraints and behaviour, and types provide guarantees about compile-time constraints.

 <div class="alert alert-info">
-<strong>Note:</strong> I left out behaviour guarantees in a type system since in most languages, this it not possible.
+<strong>Note:</strong> I left out behaviour guarantees in a type system since in most languages, this is not possible.
 However, there are languages
 with dependent types, such as <a href="http://docs.idris-lang.org/en/latest/tutorial/theorems.html">Idris</a>, that can achieve this with theorem proving.
 </div>